THE ARTS CARE FOR US, CULTURE IS HEALTH

-Rooted in research and community engagement, it aims to improve physical, mental, and social well-being through the integration of the arts into care and public health strategies.
+Rooted in research and community engagement, the initiative seeks to enhance physical, mental, and social well-being through the integration of the arts into healthcare and public health strategies.

-Positioning Catalonia as a leader in innovative, people-centered care, Healing Arts Barcelona highlights the role of culture in addressing social determinants of health with a strong focus on equity and inclusion, the initiative showcases transformative arts interventions that build community, strengthen emotional resilience, and produce evidence for scalable, sustainable impact.
+Healing Arts Barcelona positions Catalonia as a leader in innovative, person-centred care.
+It highlights the role of culture in addressing the social determinants of health, with a strong focus on equity and inclusion, showcasing transformative artistic interventions that build community, strengthen emotional resilience, and generate evidence for scalable and sustainable impact.

 "The museum is engaged in a collaborative, collective, and constantly evolving project that transcends the institution’s walls and teams, creating a broad and diverse network of alliances.
 This dynamic vision is now taking shape in the transformation and expansion process of the new museum, which will open its doors in 2029 and aims to redefine its role as a public cultural institution—one that is inclusive and a promoter of health."